 - MSc Sport and Exercise Nutrition HKU: 22.5.19

 - MSc Strategic Accounting QAHE: 7.11.18

 The resources of the Viewpoints project offer user-friendly, reflective tools for staff, promoting and enhancing good curriculum design - http://wiki.ulster.ac.uk/display/VPR/Home and viewpointsproject.blogspot.co.uk/.

 CHERP and the Office for Digital Learning support course teams.

 Proposals for credit-bearing short course modules are approved by the Faculty.
 Approval of short course modules at Level 3 or 4 which may contribute to the Certificate of Personal and Professional Development and at Level 7 for the Postgraduate Certificate of Professional Development framework should be notified through the CA3 process.
 For other modules a CA9 form is used (see Short Courses).

-The University enters into partnership arrangements with other educational institutions for the delivery of courses leading to its awards (see Collaborative Provision).
+The University enters into partnership arrangements with other educational institutions for the delivery of courses leading to its awards.
 There is a separate institutional approval process managed by Quality Enhancement.
 An institution and the associated University Faculty submit an outline proposal for a new course using form CA2, or, for franchised courses, CA2A.
-This, together with the Faculty's Assessment, is considered by the Academic Planning Advisory Group.
+This, together with the Faculty's Assessment and business case, is considered by the Academic Planning Advisory Group.

 Guidelines on minimum and maximum cohort sizes were approved by the Academic Standards and Quality Enhancement Committee in October 2018.